Our Maths Mission: we want our children to become competent, determined and fluent mathematicians.

 - whole heartedly healthy (we know that embedding a growth mindset through puzzling out problems with determination will lead to increased self-confidence.
 Maths provides huge opportunities to develop learning determination)

 - making connections (linking maths to meaningful contexts)

-We have a spiral curriculum underpinned by White Rose.
+•In Key Stage 2, we have a 'spiral curriculum' underpinned by White Rose.

 What do maths lessons look like in our school?

 We use an adaptive teaching approach to teach maths.
 We have high expectations of all our pupils and seek to enable everyone to achieve a good understanding and depth of learning.